julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 * How is it configured ?

 ### What version of the windows operation system can be used ?
-Firstly, determine the version of Windows server your test/production environments use, so you know what the app currently works under.
+Firstly, determine the version of Windows server your test / production environments use, so you know what the app currently works under.
 You can find out using powershell command:

 <pre class="prettyprint" >
 > [System.Environment]::OSVersion.Version